All the flavors of fall in this delicious savoury butternut squash, leek and goat cheese crostata!

 2. Use your food processor to make the dough in 2 minutes.
 After you add the water, the dough will wrap itself around the blade and form a ball (as shown).
 If you are not using a food processor, place your ingredients in a large bowl and use your fingers to cut the butter into the flour, then add water and bring the ingredients together to shape the dough.
 You will have the same results.

 3. Transfer the dough onto a sheet of plastic wrap and shape into a disc.
-Cover and place in the refrigerator to rest for 30 minutes before rolling it out.
+Cover and place in the refrigerator to rest for at least 30 minutes before rolling it out.

 That’s all there is to it.
 While the dough is resting you’ll have time to prepare your filling.